PowerMeep/Minecraft-Modpack-Generator/README.md

 - [x] Discord
   - [x] Generate and post a configuration
   - [x] DM players their specific configurations
-  - [ ] Discord post uses better links
+  - [x] Discord post uses better links

 ### Milestone 3
 **The builder is able to assemble zip files that can be imported by clients.**
-- [x] Ability to choose a loader and version
+- [x] Ability to choose a loader and minecraft version
-- [ ] Some kind of local "registry" to copy already-downloaded files from
+- [ ] Ability to choose a version for the loader
 - [ ] Account for mod dependencies (?)
+  - Determine whether CF can do this automatically
+- [x] Generate manifest.json
+- [x] Generate modlist.html
+- [ ] Generate overrides from layers
+- [ ] Generate final zip file
+- [ ] Zip file can be downloaded from a url
 - [ ] Attach client zip file to Discord message

 ### Milestone 4
 **The builder is able to automatically start a Minecraft server.**
+- [ ] Some kind of local "registry" to copy already-downloaded files from
 - [ ] Ability to generate a Docker Compose for the itzg image
 - [ ] Ability to create / stop / restart / destroy images using that compose